Nissmoline/StencilTetrahedron/README.md

 ## License

 This project is open-source and available under the MIT License.
-For more details, see the `LICENSE` file.
+For more details.